top of page

 Good grief, where to begin...?!

-The message is unmistakable: the principal is treating them on a “need-to-know” basis, and acting as if they don’t need to know.
+The message is unmistakable: the principal is treating them on a “need-to-know” basis and acting as if they don’t need to know.

 The Missing Piece on Accountability and Consequences

-At SDUHSD this can be found in District Policy AR 5144.1 on 'Suspension and Expulsion/Due Process" and Board Policies 5145.3, 5145.9, 1312.3, which all provide details about the types of conduct and hate-motivated behaviors that are subject to discipline and enforcement.
+At SDUHSD, this can be found in District Policy AR 5144.1 on 'Suspension and Expulsion/Due Process' and Board Policies 5145.3, 5145.9, 1312.3, which all provide details about the types of conduct and hate-motivated behaviors that are subject to discipline and enforcement.

 Bottom Line: This Isn’t a “Communication Style” Issue . . .
 This is a Systemic Compliance Failure

-A principal who brushes off safety questions by waxing poetic about social clubs, empty slogans, and “I can’t talk about a specific protocols” is a truly tone-deaf response to parents who are legitimately worried their child could be this district’s next antisemitic hate crime victim.
+A principal who brushes off safety questions by waxing poetic about social clubs, empty slogans, and “I can’t talk about specific protocols” is a truly tone-deaf response to parents who are legitimately worried their child could be this district’s next antisemitic hate crime victim.

 It's this "I can’t talk about a specific protocol" claim that is his most egregious because it is also completely false.

-SDUHSD’s own Board Policies (BP 5145.3, BP 5145.9, BP 1312.3), administrative regulations (AR 5144.1), and the district’s robust UCP (complete with a full time staffer) are publicly available and designed for exactly these situations.
+SDUHSD’s own Board Policies (BP 5145.3, BP 5145.9, BP 1312.3), administrative regulations (AR 5144.1), and the district’s robust UCP (complete with a full-time staffer) are publicly available.
+They are designed for exactly these situations.

 Jewish students - and all students - deserve more than platitudes and useless slogans claiming ‘hate has no place here’ when clearly it does.